plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 }
 ```

-The editor can also own its validation-related ARIA attributes.
-Those are covered later under **Accessible Validation Presentation**.
+The editor can also own its validation-related accessibility attributes.
+Those are covered in [Accessible Client Validation UI](Accessible_Client_Validation_UI.md).

 #### Presentation for a Label